narup/go-stimulus/README.md

    ```
    - **src** - contains StimulusJS controllers and front-end Javascript. index.js is the entry point

+#### Back-end:
+   - main.go - is the entry point for the server which configures fiber app, routes for views and static files.
+It then
+   starts the web server
+   - internal - special directory name recognised by the go tool which will prevent one package from being imported by
+   another unless both share a common ancestor
+   - api - RESTful APIs that returns used by views to either render HTML or return JSON or XML data directly to the web
+   - view - contains routes and handlers to return HTML views (complete page or partial).
+It uses the go HTML template
+   engine, and a specific layout defined in webapp/html/layouts/main.html

 #### To run the project